 Canon C100 II EOS Cinema Camera, Zoom H1 field recorders with lavs, Senheiser MKE 600 shotgun microphone, Atomos Ninja Blade external recorder

-“A Gift From Me To You” – Celebrating, for better or worse, 10 years of Stark Insider
+“A Gift From Me To You” – Celebrating 10 years of Stark Insider

 Canon C100 II EOS Cinema with Sigma 18-35mm ART F/1.8, Blackmagic Micro Cinema Camera with Panasonic Lumix 12-35mm F/2.8 (Chapter 3 only), Genaray LED lights, FilmConvert, LED strobes, a black box, stuffed toys, and one majorly willing wife